-- (1) Includes fees for comfort letters issued in connection with the January 2013 At-the-Market equity offering and the April 2013 issuance and sale of units, as well as fees for attending the annual stockholders' meeting. - (2) Includes fees for filing of Registration Statements, including a comfort letter, Form S-8 for registering the Company's stock option plan and attending the annual stockholders' meeting. - (3) Includes additional fees for tax compliance and research for the year ended June 30, 2012.
+- (1) Includes fees for comfort letters issued in connection with the January 2013 At-the-Market equity offering and the April 2013 issuance and sale of units, as well as fees for attending the annual stockholders' meeting. - (2) Includes fees for background check for new Chief Financial Officer and attending the annual stockholders' meeting.